timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ## Working with Distributed Hypertables

-As previously mentioned, distributed hypertables are similar to normal hypertable with the difference that distributed hypertables will store chunks across remote data nodes instead of locally.
+As previously mentioned, distributed hypertables are similar to normal hypertables with the difference that distributed hypertables will store chunks across remote data nodes instead of locally.
-This means that
-to create a hypertable, you need to have added at least one data node before starting to create distributed hypertables.
+This means that to create a distributed hypertable, you need to have added at least one data node before starting to create distributed hypertables.

 ### Creating Distributed Hypertables

 As with normal hypertables, you have to start by creating a regular table to hold the data, then transform it into a distributed hypertable.
-In contrast to when creating a normal hypertable, we use the function [`create_distributed_hypertable`][create_distributed_hypertable].
+In contrast to when creating a normal hypertable, the function [`create_distributed_hypertable`][create_distributed_hypertable] is used.

 ```sql
 CREATE TABLE conditions (